 Second: Retirees Tend To Spend More In The First 2 Years After Retirement

 Healthcare is a genuine expense.
 Retirees can’t ignore it.
 But what about the other expenses?
-Traveling and housing expenses eat up a significant amount of retirees’ expenses due to lifestyle inflation.
+Travelling and housing expenses eat up a significant amount of retirees’ expenses due to lifestyle inflation.

 In our country, it’s an undeniable fact that many retirees are still bearing the expenses of adult children.
 So that expense is always there irrespective of inflation.